jambola2/Find_Your_Youtuber/README.md

 Maintainers of project are:  Austin G, ake austinprog on here and, aka programmer on coinchat.org
                              Vectrex who is also Vectrex on coinchat.org (Not avalible here for a month)

+#Contributers
+No matter what you commit, whether it be documentation or code you will be honered for doing so.

+1. Austin G - austinprog
+2. (Do not know) - Vectrex
+3. (Do not know) - Verrac